kubevela/kubevela/docs/en/platform-engineers/cue/basic.md

 - **CUE is designed for large scale configuration.** CUE has the ability to understand a configuration worked on by engineers across a whole company and to safely change a value that modifies thousands of objects in a configuration.
 This aligns very well with KubeVela's original goal to define and ship production level applications at web scale.
 - **CUE supports first-class code generation and automation.** CUE can integrate with existing tools and workflows naturally while other tools would have to build complex custom solutions.
-For example, generate OpenAPI schemas wigh Go code.
+For example, generate OpenAPI schemas with Go code.
 This is how KubeVela build developer tools and GUI interfaces based on the CUE templates.
 - **CUE integrates very well with Go.**
  KubeVela is built with GO just like most projects in Kubernetes system.
 CUE is also implemented in and exposes a rich API in Go.
 KubeVela integrates with CUE as its core library and works as a Kubernetes controller.
 With the help of CUE, KubeVela can easily handle data constraint problems.